 STEP 9: Gradually add a handful of the phyllo pieces to the large bowl with the wet ingredients and mix them together with a spatula or large spoon.
 Repeat this process until all the phyllo has been added to the bowl with the wet ingredients.

 STEP 11: Place the cake into your preheated oven and bake at 350 F for about 40-45 minutes.
-Your home will fill with a fragrant orange and cinnamon scent.
-As it gets closer to the 35-40 minute mark, you can pierce the cake with a knife.
-If the knife comes out clean (no batter on the knife), then you’ll know it’s done.
+Your home will be filled with a fragrant orange and cinnamon scent.
+You can pierce the cake with a knife as it gets closer to the 35-40 minute mark.
+If the knife comes out clean (no batter on it), you’ll know it’s done.
 For best results, try not to overbake the cake.

 STEP 13: If you can, let the cake sit for at least 2 hours before serving to allow the cake to absorb all of the sweet orange syrup— there’s no need to transfer the cake to a cooling rack since you want the cake to sit in the syrup.

 STEP 14: Once you’re ready to enjoy the cake, you can top each piece with whipped cream, vanilla ice cream, a dash of cinnamon, or fresh orange slices for garnish!
 The cake is sweet, so it’s best to try a little bit first to see how you’d like to enjoy it!

 STORING & REHEATING

 This Greek orange phyllo cake is best enjoyed at room temperature, but you should refrigerate the cake overnight.
 Portokalopita can be stored in an airtight container or covered with plastic wrap in the fridge for about four days.

 Another option is to take out the pieces you’re serving and put them in the microwave or the oven to heat up slightly before eating, or just set them out at room temperature for about 15-20 minutes.

 - The Best Dairy Free Baklava Cinnamon Rolls